Mandatory Employee Training

-Federal law requires all Chemeketa employees to complete three trainings annually to follow best practices in higher education.
-Chemeketa uses the online e-learning system Skillsoft for accessing and completing these trainings.
+Federal law requires all Chemeketa employees to complete four trainings annually to follow best practices in higher education.
+Chemeketa uses the e-learning system Percipio for accessing and completing these trainings.
 It will take most employees 30-40 minutes to work through each course.
 You no longer need to register for CRNs for the mandatory trainings.

-- Review the Completing a Skillsoft Course Instructions
+- Review the Completing a Percipio Course Instructions

 About the Courses

 Title IX for Higher Education

 In this course, employees will learn to recognize examples of sexual discrimination in higher educational settings, how to respond effectively to complaints of sexual discrimination and how to best intervene as a bystander.
 (Chemeketa Policy & Procedures for Title IX)

 In this course, employees will become familiar with their role in helping Chemeketa meet the campus security obligation under the Jeanne Cleary Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Violence Against Women Act.
 The course will be used with ongoing crime prevention and awareness campaigns.